Gamify-IT/docs/adr/2022-07-22-spelling-of-id.md

 ## Pro `-Id`

-- conform with how many (Java) libraries handle it
+- Conforms with the way many (Java) libraries handle it

 ## Contra `-Id`

-- incorrect spelling of `ID`
+- Incorrect spelling of `ID`